+12 3-bedroom units 12 3-bedroom units

-12-bedroom accessible 12-bedroom accessible Type Type unit unit waiting list for Fir Acres were moved onto a Home Forward project based voucher site-based waiting list for Fir Acres.
+Transfer of Waiting List Upon conversion to RAD, applicants on Home Forward's public housing site-based waiting list for Fir Acres were moved onto a Home Forward project based voucher site-based waiting list for Fir Acres.
 The applicants retained their original date and time of application, and were subject to the preferences available under the PBV sitebased waiting list for Fir Acres.